Navient reaches a deal to cancel $1.7 billion in student loan debts

 "Navient repeatedly and deliberately put profits ahead of its borrowers," said Pennsylvania State Attorney General Josh Shapiro, a leading voice behind the legal fight.

+"We are pleased to see the outcome of this case and look forward to continuing our work with state and federal regulators to create higher standards for servicers and address servicing practices that hurt borrowers," Fabiola Rodriguez, the department's deputy press secretary, said a statement.

-In a statement, though, Navient made clear this settlement should not be taken as an admission of guilt.
+In a statement, though, Navient said this settlement should not be taken as an admission of guilt.